teahaz/teahaz-server/README.md

 Teahaz
 ======
-Teahaz (or teahouse) aims to be a secure alternative to discord and irc.
+Teahaz (or teahouse) aims to be a private and secure alternative to discord and irc.
 This repository holds the code to the server back-end of Teahaz.
 <br />
 Check out the [official client](https://github.com/bczsalba/teahaz-client)!
 <br />